What is a Short Put?

-Short puts are may be either what is referred to as “naked” or “covered.”
+Short puts may be either what is referred to as “naked” or “covered.”
 Of the two types of short puts, a naked put involves taking on substantially more risk.
-Selling short a naked put means that the option seller does not hold any other market position in the underlying asset that can serve as a hedge against potential losses from the option sale.
+Selling short a naked put means that the option seller does not hold a market position in the underlying asset that can serve as a hedge against potential losses from the option sale.

 As previously noted, investors utilizing short put options do so with the expectation that the underlying asset’s price will either remain above the option strike price or at least stay the same as the strike price.
 The selling of options contracts is considered an inherently risky endeavor, primarily utilized by skilled traders with a good read on price movements.

 Naked puts are even riskier because the option sellers are putting themselves in a position of considerable financial exposure, relying heavily on the accuracy of their assessment of the underlying asset’s likely price movement before the option’s expiration.

 Profits and Losses with Short Puts

 The maximum profit on a short put is the premium that the trader receives when writing (selling) the put option.
 Selling options is a very attractive strategy to some investors because they receive their profit as soon as they sell the option, and because the minimal investment required is just the margin deposit they must maintain with their broker until the option’s expiration (at which time, the broker returns the margin deposit to the investor).

 Let’s say, for example, that a trader writes a short put option for 20 shares of the underlying stock, and he receives a $2 premium for each share.
 The trader’s goal is to reach the date of the option’s expiration without it being exercised.
 He is then able to keep the premium payment; here, the trader would make a $40 profit.